mwvgroup/pwv_kpno/1.0.0/documentation/html/_sources/index.rst.txt

 What is pwv_kpno?
 =================

-**pwv_kpno** is a science focused Python package that provides access to models for the atmospheric absorption due to H\ :sub:`2`\ O. The strength of H\ :sub:`2`\ O absorption features are strongly correlated with measurements of localized PWV column density.
-By measuring the delay of dual-band GPS signals traveling through the atmosphere, it is possible to determine the PWV column density along line of sight. **pwv_kpno** leverages this principle to provide atmospheric models for user definable sites as a function of date, time, and airmass.
+**pwv_kpno** is a scientific Python package that provides models for the atmospheric transmission due to precipitable water vapor (PWV) at user specified sites.
+By measuring the delay of dual-band GPS signals traveling through the atmosphere, it is possible to determine the PWV column density along the line of sight. **pwv_kpno** leverages this principle to provide atmospheric models for user definable sites as a function of date, time, and airmass.
+Using the package, ground-based photometric observations taken between 3,000 and 12,000 Å can be easily corrected for atmospheric effects due to PWV.

 How it Works
 ============